-Kim is also an Adjunct Senior Fellow with the Asia-Pacific Security Program at the Center for a New American Security (CNAS) and a Visiting Senior Research Fellow at the Korean Peninsula Future Forum (KPFF) in Seoul.
-She serves on the Board of Directors of the bilateral Korea-America Association and is a member of the Council for Security Cooperation in the Asia Pacific (CSCAP) U.S. Committee, the Fissile Materials Working Group (FMWG), and the National Committee on North Korea (NCNK), and the Korean Peninsula Future Forum (KPFF) in Seoul.
+Dr. Kim serves on the Board of Directors of the bilateral Korea-America Association (KAA), and is a member of the Council for Security Cooperation in the Asia Pacific (CSCAP) U.S. Committee, the International Nuclear Security Forum (INSF), the U.S. National Committee on North Korea (NCNK), and the Korean Peninsula Future Forum (KPFF) in Seoul.

-Dr. Kim was previously Senior Advisor for Northeast Asia and Nuclear Policy at the International Crisis Group; an Associate in the Nuclear Policy and Asia programs at the Carnegie Endowment for International Peace, and previously a Senior Fellow and Deputy Director of Non-Proliferation at the Center for Arms Control and Non-Proliferation.
-In her first career, Kim was the Foreign Ministry Correspondent and Unification Ministry Correspondent for South Korea’s Arirang TV News as part of the exclusive South Korean press corps covering the Six Party Talks, North Korea, South Korean politics and foreign policy, inter-Korean relations, north-east Asian relations, and U.S. foreign policy.
+Dr. Kim was previously Senior Advisor for Northeast Asia and Nuclear Policy at the International Crisis Group; an Associate in the Nuclear Policy and Asia programs at the Carnegie Endowment for International Peace; and a Senior Fellow and Deputy Director of Non-Proliferation at the Center for Arms Control and Non-Proliferation in Washington, DC.
+In her first career, Dr. Kim was the Foreign Ministry Correspondent and Unification Ministry Correspondent for South Korea’s Arirang TV News as part of the exclusive South Korean press corps covering the Six Party Talks, North Korea, South Korean politics and foreign policy, inter-Korean relations, Northeast Asian relations, U.S. foreign policy, and the United Nations.

-Dr. Kim holds a Ph.D. in International Relations from Korea University; an M.S. in Foreign Service from the Georgetown University School of Foreign Service and a BA from Syracuse University.
+Dr. Kim holds a Ph.D. in International Relations from Korea University; an M.S. in Foreign Service from the Georgetown University School of Foreign Service; and a B.A. in English/Literature from Syracuse University.
 She has native proficiency in Korean and English.